davidblackuk/davidblackuk.github.io/_posts/2015-10-15-Spectrum-development-then-and-now.md

 Now multiply those figures by 2.3 and you've got the prices as they would be today.
 Future me would have been rich back then :-)

+_Update:_ I've written a follow up to this article describing a [new pc based approach to Spectrum development in 2018][6].